elves/elvish/README.md

 The Editor
 ----------

-Note that this is currently more of a wish list than a feature list :)
+Those marked with :white_check_mark: are implemeneted (but could be broken from time to time).

 Like fish:

-* Syntax highlighting
+* Syntax highlighting :white_check_mark:
 * Auto-suggestion

 Like zsh:

-* Right-hand-side prompt
+* Right-hand-side prompt :white_check_mark:
-* Dropdown menu completion
+* Dropdown menu completion :white_check_mark:
 * Programmable line editor

 And: